 A well-established Operational Risk Information (ORI) inspection process and programme exists to capture important information on risks that firefighters may face when responding to emergencies.
 This information is made available via appliance mobile data terminals (MDT).
-Processes exist to ensure premises risks identified by fire safety inspectors are shared with emergency response managers for onward dissemination to our firefighters.
+Processes exist to ensure premises risks identified by fire safety inspectors are shared with Emergency Response managers for onward dissemination to our firefighters.

-Health & Safety Assurance
+Health and Safety Assurance

 We have an established suite of key health and safety (H&S) performance indicators that enable us to closely monitor performance at all levels.
 The indicators cover areas such as personal and vehicle accidents, near misses and cause for concerns.
 Staff across the Service can access the information via SharePoint and the performance management software.
-The Assurance Manager produces a quarterly H&S report which is reported to the SLT and is also discussed at the Joint H&S Committee which is attended by the Representative Bodies.
+The H&S Manager produces a quarterly H&S report which is reported to the Joint H&S Committee which is attended by the Representative Bodies.

-In 2021/22 we continued to experience a low number of accidents to personnel.
-In addition, we are able to report that the majority of these accidents were of a very minor nature and did not require additional medical treatment or absence from work.
+In 2022/23 we continued to experience a low number of accidents to personnel.
+In addition, we can report that the majority of these accidents were of a very minor nature and did not require additional medical treatment or absence from work.
 We also experienced low numbers of vehicle accidents that were attributable to our driver's fault, with most of those occurring being of a minor nature, occurring during slow speed manoeuvres.

-Our Operational Assurance Framework illustrates how the learning outcomes from internal and external events identified through accident investigations, debriefs, active monitoring reports and stakeholder engagement are implemented via forums such as the OAG, Performance Board, the Corporate Wellbeing Group and the quarterly Joint H&S Committee.
+Our Operational Assurance Framework illustrates how the learning outcomes from internal and external events identified through accident investigations, debriefs, active monitoring reports and stakeholder engagement are implemented via forums such as the OAG, PB, the Corporate Wellbeing Group and the quarterly Joint H&S Committee.
 Information is shared with staff via Organisation Learning Posts and H&S Newsflashes.

-We have an established programme of proactive quarterly station inspections, undertaken jointly with the Representative Bodies, and internal audits led by the Assurance Section to provide assurance on the effectiveness of our H&S management arrangements.
+We have an established programme of proactive quarterly station inspections, undertaken jointly with the Representative Bodies, and internal audits led by the H&S Section to provide assurance on the effectiveness of our H&S management arrangements.
 Our OpeRA also provide a further level of quality assurance.